A T(P) theorem for Zygmund spaces on domains: Introduction

 \begin{thm}[{\cite[Theorem 1.6]{PT}}] Let $D$ be a Lipschitz domain, {$T_D$} be a restricted $C^n$-smooth convolution Calder\'{o}n--Zygmund operator, $n\in\mathbb{N}$ and $p > d$.
 Then the operator $T_D$ is bounded on the Sobolev space $W^{n,p}(D)$ if and only if $T_D P\in W^{n,p}(D)$ for any polynomial $P\in\mathcal{P}_{n-1}(D)$. \end{thm}

-By analogy with T(1) theorems, Tolsa and Prats \cite{PT} refer to the above theorem as a T(P) theorem to indicate explicitly that the corresponding characterization uses values of $T$ on the polynomials of appropriate degree.
-In the present paper, we obtain a similar result for the Zygmund spaces.
+By analogy with T(1) theorems, Prats and Tolsa \cite{PT} refer to the above theorem as a T(P) theorem to indicate explicitly that the corresponding characterization uses values of the operator $T$ on the polynomials of appropriate degree.
+Note that the kernel of the operator under consideration in Theorem~\ref{thm2} is not assumed to be even.
+Also, it is shown in~\cite{PT} that Theorem~\ref{thm2} implies regularity results, in terms of Sobolev spaces, for solutions of the Beltrami equation.

+In the present paper, we obtain a similar T(P) result for the Zygmund spaces.